learn-track/learnTrack/README.md

 11. When asked for Datasource credentials.
 Enter the credentials found in the [application-dev.yml](./backend/src/main/resources/application-dev.yml)
     - URL: http://host.docker.internal:8080/backoffice

+### E-Mail

+Locally send mails are received by a [mail crab](https://github.com/tweedegolf/mailcrab) container instance.

+You can find the mailbox under: http://localhost:1090.

 ### Tutorials

 If you have questions [see](./doc/tutorials) for some basic workflows.